auribuo/opzioni/README.md

 Add the library to your project via cargo:

-`cargo add kosei`
+`cargo add opzioni`

 ## Features
 By default all features are enabled.
 This allows to work with JSON, TOML and YAML configs.

 If you want to only use a subset run:

-`cargo add kosei --no-default-features --features json`
+`cargo add opzioni --no-default-features --features json`

 Replace json with the features you want to enable.
 The available features are